MadeAgents/mobile-use/README.md

 ## 🎉 News
 - **[2025/10/22]**: Our [techniqual report](https://arxiv.org/abs/2510.19386), **ColorAgent: Building A Robust, Personalized, and Interactive OS Agent**, now is released!
-We have released the latest code of the updated agent framework.
+We have also released the latest code of the updated agent framework.
 - **[2025/09/19]**: [MobileUse](https://arxiv.org/abs/2507.16853) is accepted by The Thirty-ninth Annual Conference on Neural Information Processing Systems (NeurIPS 2025)!
 - **[2025/09/10]**: We achieved 75% success rate on the AndroidWorld benchmark, ranking first among all screenshot-only solutions!
 The updated code will be released soon.
 - **[2025/06/13]**: Our [paper](https://arxiv.org/abs/2507.16853), **MobileUse: A Hierarchical Reflection-Driven GUI Agent for Autonomous Mobile Operation**, now is released!